AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 ### BGP over LAN
 * `enable_bgp_over_lan` - (Optional) Pre-allocate a network interface(eth4) for "BGP over LAN" functionality.
 Must be enabled to create a BGP over LAN `aviatrix_spoke_external_device_conn` resource with this Spoke Gateway.
 Only valid for 8 (Azure), 32 (AzureGov) or AzureChina (2048).
 Valid values: true or false.
 Default value: false.
 Available as of provider version R3.0.2+.

+-> **NOTE:** Default value of `bgp_lan_interfaces_count` has been removed as of Aviatrix Terraform Provider R3.1.0.
+If you are using/upgraded to Aviatrix Terraform Provider R3.1.0+, and a BGP over LAN enabled Azure **spoke_gateway** resource was originally created with a provider version <R3.1.0 with `bgp_lan_interfaces_count` not set, you must paste "bgp_lan_interfaces_count = 1" into the corresponding **spoke_gateway** resource to avoid ‘terraform plan‘ from showing delta.

-* `bgp_lan_interfaces_count` - (Optional) (Optional) Number of interfaces that will be created for BGP over LAN enabled Azure spoke.
-Default value: 1.
+* `bgp_lan_interfaces_count` - (Optional) Number of interfaces that will be created for BGP over LAN enabled Azure spoke.
+Applies on HA Transit as well if enabled.
 Available as of provider version R3.0.2+.

 ### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
 Only supports AWS, AWSGov, AWSChina, AWS Top Secret and AWS Secret providers.
 Valid values: true, false.
 Default value: false.